BFurrow-Collab/BFurrow-Collab.github.io/project3.md

 Fig 3.
 Example of an encounter with an enemy.

 ![screenshot](images/CC_4.png)
 Fig 4.
-Example of finding a new item.
+Example of the start of a level.

 ![screenshot](images/CC_5.png)
 Fig 5.
 The ending of the game.

 ## 3. Additional Considerations

 If I could have added anything to this project, it would be some sort of visuals.
 As the game is, it is entirely text-based.
-While the game is functional, it would be far more fun with that extra visual element.
+While the game is functional, it would be far more fun and interesting with that extra visual element.
 However, our time was limited and nobody in the group specialized in that sort of thing, so we didn't expand beyond our scope.

 [Back to Portfolio](./)